Inapproximability of the Partition Function for the Antiferromagnetic Ising and Hard-Core Models: NP-Hardness Results

 so that the intervals corresponding to $\Delta$ and $\Delta+1$ are overlapping for $\Delta\geq 3$.
 Thus it suffices to check NP hardness for $d=2$ and $0<B<\frac{\sqrt{d}-1}{\sqrt{d}+1}$.
 This follows from Lemma~\ref{lem:secondmaxising} and Theorem~\ref{thm:mainNP}, thus completing the proof. \end{proof}

 We thus focus on proving Theorem~\ref{thm:mainNP}.
-Sly's reduction \cite{Sly10}, while presented for the particular case of the hard-core model, is general enough to cover general 2-spin models.
+Sly's reduction \cite{Sly10}, while presented for the particular case of the hard-core model, can be used to show hardness for general antiferromagnetic 2-spin models.
 The only part in Sly's reduction which needs modifications is in establishing the properties of the gadget he uses.
 Let us first describe the gadget used in \cite{Sly10}.

 The construction of the gadget has two parameters $0<\theta,\psi<1/8$.
 Let $k:=(\Delta-1)^{\lfloor \theta \log_{\Delta-1}n\rfloor}$ and $\ell:=2\lfloor \frac{\psi}{2}\log_{\Delta-1}n\rfloor$ and let $m':=k(\Delta-1)^{\ell}$.
 Note that $m'=o(n^{1/4})$.
 The gadget is constructed in two steps: first, a random bipartite graph $\overline{G}$ with $n+m'$ vertices on each side is constructed.
 The two sides of the graph will be labelled with $+,-$.
 For $s\in\{+,-\}$, let the vertices on the $s$-side be $W_s\cup U_s$, where $|W_s|=n$ and $|U_s|=m'$.
 The edges of the graph are the union of $\Delta-1$ uniformly random perfect matchings between $W_+\cup U_+$ and $W_-\cup U_-$, together with a uniformly random perfect matching between $W_+$ and $W_-$.
 Thus, in the resulting random graph $\overline{G}$ , the vertices in $W:=W_+\cup W_-$ have degree $\Delta$ and the vertices in $U:=U_+\cup U_-$ have degree $\Delta-1$.
 We denote the graph distribution defined by this construction as $\overline{\mathcal{G}}$.